Begin Your Immigration Journey

 Choosing a citizenship attorney in San Francisco gives you more than legal advice—you gain a partner who listens and responds quickly throughout your case.
 At Harrison Law Office, we focus solely on immigration law, which allows us to stay informed about the latest policy changes and share current information at every step of your journey.
 Every client receives regular status updates and easy access to our team for questions, including outside standard business hours when urgent matters arise.

-Our attorney's years in practice since 2014 allow us to anticipate and address many common issues, especially those that affect Bay Area residents.
-We offer same-day services for consultations in-person and by phone, helping clients act quickly to meet deadlines and respond to requests from USCIS.
+Our attorneys' years in practice since 2014 allow us to anticipate and address many common issues, especially those that affect Bay Area residents.
+We offer same-day services for consultations in person and by phone, helping clients act quickly to meet deadlines and respond to requests from USCIS.
 Our office supports multiple languages so that language never becomes a barrier on the path to citizenship.
 We treat clients with respect, clarity, and urgency at all stages of the application process.
-These differences ensure clients have confidence in their cases and feel prepared for every step ahead.
+These differences help clients have confidence in their cases and feel prepared for every step ahead.

 • AILA